SMPyBandits/SMPyBandits/README.md

 - [`configuration.py`](configuration.py) imports all the classes, and define the simulation parameters as a dictionary (JSON-like).
 - [`main.py`](main.py) runs the simulations, then display the final ranking of the different policies and plots the results (saved to [this folder (`plots/`)](plots/)).

+### UML diagrams
 For more details, see [these UML diagrams](uml_diagrams/):

+- Packages: organization of the different files:
 [![UML Diagram - Packages of AlgoBandits.git](uml_diagrams/packages_AlgoBandits.png)](uml_diagrams/packages_AlgoBandits.svg)
+- Classes: inheritance diagrams of the different classes:
 [![UML Diagram - Classes of AlgoBandits.git](uml_diagrams/classes_AlgoBandits.png)](uml_diagrams/classes_AlgoBandits.svg)

 ----